RLumSK/luminescence-tv/README.md

 In analogy of the [CRAN task view lists](https://cran.rstudio.com/web/views/), this list is a collection of freely available software for the broader framework trapped charged dating (e.g., luminescence and ESR data analysis).
-Software tools are ordered alphabetically within the task sections.
-The collection is not limited to R packages.
+Software tools (not only R packages) and data repositories are ordered alphabetically within the task sections.

+*Note: Listed are only tools accessible free of charge through the internet.*

 **Your software is missing?** Please let me know via
 <https://github.com/RLumSK/luminescence-tv/issues>